khalatevarun/webcrawler/README.md

 ## Key Concepts & Libraries

 ### `p-limit`
-Controls concurrency by limiting the number of promises that can run simultaneously.
-This prevents overwhelming the target server and your local machine.
+Controls concurrency by limiting the number of promises that can run simultaneously to prevents overwhelming the target server.

 ### `AbortController`
-Provides a mechanism to cancel in-flight HTTP requests when the crawler reaches its maximum page limit.
+Browser API to cancel in-flight HTTP requests when the crawler reaches its maximum page limit.

 ### `Normalization`
 Converts URLs to a consistent format (e.g., `www.example.com/path`) for accurate duplicate detection across different URL representations.